DevNick21/coffee_and_wifi/README.md

 ## Coffee and Wifi
 Docked from my Python Project repo
-This flask project gives you rating of the coffee and wifi of few stalls
+This flask project gives you the ratings of the coffee and wifi of a few stalls using data from the csv